prem-charan/OOPS-in-Python/README.md

-# OOPS-in-Python
+# OOPs-in-Python
-implementation of OOPS concepts in Python
+implementation of OOPs concepts in Python